-51Complete estimation results are available upon request.
+&lt;sup>52Complete estimation results are available upon request.

-$^{^{52}}$ Note that since profitability is a key factor for explaining tax-responses, we carry out the remainder of the subgroup analysis using samples that only include firm entities that are mostly profitable

-For an entity that is part of a multinational group, $Minimum tax_j$ is calculated by taking the lowest tax rate among all countries that the multinational is operating in according to Orbis.
+&lt;sup>53Note that since profitability is a key factor for explaining tax-responses, we carry out the remainder of the subgroup analysis using samples that only include firm entities that are mostly profitable types of firm entities: stand-alone entities, entities that belong to a domestic firm group, and entities that belong to a multinational firm group.
+While we exploit this information to estimate a coefficient on those that are not part of a firm group above in Table 5, the idea is now to examine how firm entities respond to changes in the EMTR given the group-wide (or multinational-firm-wide) minimum statutory corporate tax rate (Minimum $tax_i$ ).
+For stand-alone entities and national groups, this minimum tax rate equals the statutory rate of the country that they are located in.
+For an entity that is part of a multinational group, Minimum $tax_i$ is calculated by taking the lowest tax rate among all countries that the multinational is operating in according to Orbis.
 The reasoning behind this approach is that multinationals are generally able to shift profits to entities located in low-tax countries to avoid taxes.
-Therefore, we expect that those entities facing a very high "minimum" tax should be more responsive, compared to others where $Minimum tax_j$ is relatively low.
+Therefore, we expect that those entities facing a very high "minimum" tax should be more responsive, compared to others where $Minimum tax_i$ is relatively low.
 The latter suggests that these firms have access to a low-tax country and may shift profits towards related entities in this low-tax country.
+This, in turn, reduces the cost of capital in the (possibly high-tax) host country (for similar arguments on this mechanism, see Suárez Serrato, 2019).
 Alternatively, if the entity is itself the low-tax affiliate, then it faces a very low corporate tax rate.
-Figure 3 plots semi-elasticities for various values of $Minimum tax_j$.
+Figure 3 plots semi-elasticities for various values of $Minimum tax_i$ .